Girls Summit: S.T.E.A.M. Career Exploration Day

 - Group Guide: # Needed – 25

-You and another volunteer will be assigned a group of 10-15 girls and for whom you will spend the day with: attend all sessions, breaks, and lunch.
+- You and another volunteer will be assigned a group of 10-15 youth and for whom you will spend the day with: attend all sessions, breaks, and lunch.
 You will assist with room transitions, bathroom breaks, lunch, and pre- & post-evaluation.
 You are the go to person for your group!
-It is your responsibility to greet the girls and make them feel welcome and at ease when they arrive and throughout the day.
+It is your responsibility to greet the youth and make them feel welcome and at ease when they arrive and throughout the day.

 - Registration & Reporting: # Needed – 5

-You will be responsible for signing girls in who have pre-registered and for registering girls who show up on the day of to register.
+- You will be responsible for signing youth in who have pre-registered and for registering youth who show up on the day of to register.
 You will also be responsible for handling payments and ensuring that all paperwork is filled out completely.
 After the registration period is over, you will enter information from the registration forms into a reporting system.

 - Floater & Photographer: # Needed – 4